8bitkick/ArduinoHost/README.md

 ## To do

 This is just a proof of concept.
-Browsing the site works to an extent, some games load, others don't.

 Lots of tidy-up, debugging and optimization still required.
-And many TubeHost functions still need to be implemented...
+And many TubeHost functions still need to be implemented.

+Testing with existing games images online, Repton2, Knight Lore, Frak, Chuckie Egg have been run successfully.
+Elite and Dare Devil Denis currently fail.